Interview Dates, 2015-16 Application Year

 To be considered for admission, applicants must be selected for an interview.
 Qualification for the interview process includes consideration of GPA and PCAT scores and a holistic review of the application.
 The GPA is calculated considering all undergraduate coursework taken, weighting the science most heavily.
 The GPA and PCAT scores are given equal weight in the process.
 The Committee will select candidates to begin interviewing well before the Early Decision and Regular Decision application deadlines.
 Interviews may be conducted from October through March.
 Students should note the interviews are weighed heavily in the overall scoring process.
 Students will be invited to interviews via email approximately 2 weeks in advance.

-To be considered for an interview, it is strongly suggested that applicants apply June - September and allow the time necessary for PharmCAS to verify your application and transcripts.
-Students are encouraged to complete the PharmCAS Academic Update Window in early December to be considered for January, February, and March interviews.
+To be considered for an interview, it is strongly suggested that applicants apply July - September or as soon as possible thereafter and allow the time necessary for PharmCAS to verify your application and transcripts.
+Students are encouraged to complete the PharmCAS Academic Update Window by December 19 to be considered for January, February, and March interviews.

 Students can expect to spend about 3.5 hours at the College of Pharmacy (Biological Pharmaceutical Complex) for the interview process.
 The interview day will include a welcome session, building tour, and information session with a student panel to learn about life as a UK pharmacy student.
 The interview generally includes interview sessions with faculty members, practitioners, and current students.